shawnlinxl/snp-history/README.md

 ## Known issues

-1. Currently there is only ticker information until 2009.
-2. Tickers listed in this table are point in time tickers (meaning on the day in history it is the correct ticker, but it can change after the day).
+1. Tickers listed in this table are point in time tickers (meaning on the day in history it is the correct ticker, but it can change after the day).
 It is better to use a unique identifier like CUSIP or ISIN.
-3. The history is not up to date.
+2. The history is not up to date.
 I am looking to add information for after 2016.

 ## Contributing